Storm dumps heaviest rain ever recorded in desert nation of UAE, flooding roads and Dubai's airport

 Authorities sent tanker trucks out into the streets and highways to pump away the water.
 Water poured into some homes, forcing people to bail out their houses.

-The country's hereditary rulers offered no overall damage information or injury information for the nation, as some slept into their flooded vehicles Tuesday night.
+The country's hereditary rulers offered no overall damage or injury information for the nation, as some slept in their flooded vehicles Tuesday night.
 In Ras al-Khaimah, the country's northernmost emirate, police said one 70-year-old man died when his vehicle was swept away by floodwater.

 Fujairah, an emirate on the UAE's eastern coast, saw the heaviest rainfall Tuesday with 145 millimeters (5.7 inches) falling there.

-Authorities cancelled school and the government instituted remote work again for Wednesday.
+Authorities canceled school and the government instituted remote work again for Wednesday.

 Rain is unusual in the UAE, an arid, Arabian Peninsula nation, but occurs periodically during the cooler winter months.
 Many roads and other areas lack drainage given the lack of regular rainfall, causing flooding.

-In neighboring Oman, a sultanate that rests on the eastern edge of the Arabian Peninsula, at least 18 people had been killed in heavy rains in recent days, according to a statement Tuesday from the country's National Committee for Emergency Management.
+Meanwhile in neighboring Oman, a sultanate that rests on the eastern edge of the Arabian Peninsula, at least 18 people were killed in heavy rains in recent days, according to a statement Tuesday from the country's National Committee for Emergency Management.
 That includes some 10 schoolchildren swept away in a vehicle with an adult, which saw condolences come into the country from rulers across the region.

 Credit: AP